Go to Customer Service

-Clear the Cache Using the LiteSpeed Cache Plugin
+Using the LiteSpeed Cache Plugin

-The easiest way to clear cache is to use LiteSpeed Cache tools.
+The easiest way to clear the cache is to use LiteSpeed Cache tools.
 You can find this option at the top of your WordPress administrator panel.
 Hover the mouse over the LiteSpeed Cache icon to Purge All or a specific cache:

 The LiteSpeed Cache icon in the upper toolbar within the WordPress admin panel